BOURNEMOUTH HAYWARD FOOTBALL LEAGUE RULES 2013/2014

 c) Each Club shall on the day of election pay a Deposit of £150.00, which shall be returnable to Clubs on leaving the Competition, provided they have fulfilled their seasons fixtures and complied with all orders of the Management Committee.

-d) A Club shall not participate in this Competition until the Entry Fee, Annual Subscription and Deposit have been paid and received in the office.
-Each Club shall send a certified Statement of Accounts, verified by a suitable person, to the League by the 1st August.
-Clubs in default shall be fined £40.00.
+d) A Club shall not participate in this Competition until the Entry Fee, Annual Subscription and Deposit have been paid.
+(Please see advisory notes at the end of Hayward League Rules)

-e) Clubs must advise annually to the Secretary in writing by 1st July of its County Football Association Affiliation Number for the forthcoming Season, failing which they shall be fined £15.00.
+e) Clubs must advise annually to the Secretary in writing by 1st July of its Parent County Football Association Affiliation Number for the forthcoming Season, failing which they shall be fined £15.00.
 Clubs must advise the Secretary in writing, or on the prescribed form, of details of its Headquarters, Officers and any other information required by the Competition.
-Including a valid, working email address that the Club is contactable on.
+(Please see advisory notes at the end of the Hayward League Rules)

 a) The Competition, shall be governed in accordance with the Rules and Regulations of the Football Association, by a Management Committee comprising of the Officers and 17 (1 from each Division) members who shall be elected at the Annual General Meeting.
 All participants shall abide by The Football Association Regulations for Safeguarding Children as determined by the Association from time to time.

 b) Retiring Officers shall be eligible to become candidates for re-election without nomination.
 All other candidates for election as Officers or members of the Management Committee shall be nominated to the Secretary in writing, signed by the Secretaries of two Member Clubs, not later than 1st May in each year.
 Names of the candidates for election shall be circulated with the notice of the Annual General Meeting.
 In the event of there being no nomination in accordance with the foregoing for any office, nominations may be received at the Annual General Meeting.